-In my previous posts, I have focused all of my attention on Norway, and in particular, on the kings and sub-kings of present-day Norway during the 9th-10th century AD.
+In my previous posts about the Viking Age, I have focused all of my attention on Norway, and in particular, on the kings and sub-kings of present-day Norway during the 9th-10th century AD.
 I now would like to shift the focus east, to what was then called the Way East, or Austrvegr.

 I completely bypassed the area that those early traders and adventurers had to sail through in order to get to the Rus kingdom and its trade routes: the Baltic area, or, as it has been referred to in old Norse, the Austrvegr (the Way East).
 It turns out, trading and raiding had been happening within the Baltic area and between its numerous tribes for centuries -- long before the Viking Age effectively “began” in AD 793.